 The applicant will be contacted by the TNA site to make arrangements for the visit/measurements for the project.
 All administration of the visit will be carried out by the TNA site, who will assist users in, for example, accessing the site, arranging accommodation and reimbursement of eligible costs.

-During your TNA visit, make sure to fill out the user registration form.
+During your TNA, make sure to fill out the user registration form (instructions below).

 Click on the image to open and download the user registration form.